 We never recommend overseeding St. Augustine lawns.
 Because of the way St. Augustine grows, it can be hard to get good seed contact with the soil without scalping and damaging the existing lawn.
 Also, Brown Patch is a common problem in St. Augustine lawns, especially if they are over-watered.
 Because you have to water rye and fescue seed regularly to get it to germinate, you can often end up cause fungal disease problems in your St. Augustine lawn.

 If you’ve been overseeding your grass and are seeing some residual damage, it may be time to transition back to a dormant winter lawn.
-Starting an organic soil building program will greatly improve the health of your lawn and strengthen its roots.
+Starting an organic fertilizer service or program will greatly improve the health of your lawn and strengthen its roots.
 Over time, you’ll have a beautiful green lawn in the spring, summer and fall when it matters the most!

 Check out our handy Guide to Overseeding Your Lawn for more specific tips.

-Ready to heal your lawn?
+Ready to heal your lawn with organic lawn care?
 Give us a call!